jvhuang1786/jvhuang1786.github.io/_posts/2018-01-28-disneynlp.md

 # Model in Action for Chinese New Year Event Tweets

-- Below is a link of the model you can use.
+- Below is a link of the sentiment classifier model
 - It will collect twitter data from the Twitter API
 - Clean the data
+- Do some visualization of word count
 - Then run a classifier and topic builder

 [Disney NLP Model Start to Finish](https://nbviewer.jupyter.org/github/jvhuang1786/DisTweetCapstone/blob/master/dis_model_production.ipynb)